-The Advice Hub is based on the ground floor of Strath Union at 51 Richmond Street, Glasgow, G1 1XU.
-Appointments are available between 10am and 5pm on Mondays, Wednesdays, Thursdays and Friday both during and outside term-time (with the exception of a closure over Christmas and New Year).
-The Advice Hub is closed on Saturdays and Sundays and does not have appointments available on Tuesdays.
+The Advice Hub is based on the ground floor of the Strath Union at 51 Richmond Street, Glasgow, G1 1XU.
+Appointments are available between 10am and 4pm on Mondays, Tuesdays, Wednesdays, and Fridays both during and outside term-time.
+The Advice Hub is closed on Saturdays and Sundays, and during the winter vacation.
 Out of term-time hours may be more restricted due to annual leave, training, and service development activities; information about planned closures will be available on our website and through Strath Union social media channels.